 It all began with 2 women heading out of town for a national real estate conference being held in Las Vegas.
 As the women boarded a plane at O’Hare, they noticed each other and then noticed that the rest of the plane was filled with men.
 They began talking about what a shame it was that an organization for women in real estate did not exist in the city of Chicago.
 Upon their return to the Windy City, both of the women began calling upon their female associates in the business.
 These women began meeting for happy hours to discuss professional issues.

-Since that time, the REFF organization has grown to over 120 members in all aspects of real estate lending, with the annual Holiday party boasting over 1,000 attendees in 2013!
+Since that time, the REFF organization has grown to over 150 members in all aspects of commercial real estate, with the annual Holiday party now boasting over 1,000 attendees!
 Today, the purpose of REFF, as stated in the By-laws, is as follows: